ag-informatics/ag-informatics-course/README.md

 F| 59.00 and below

 # Course Feedback & Evaluation
+This is the inaugural offering of this "special topics" course, which means components are actively under development and there may be bugs!
+I would love to hear about your experience, get feedback on the course materials, and generally learn more about where and how this course fails/succeeds to meet your needs.
+No need to wait till the end!

 **Reporting issues in Github**: Found a bug in the code, slides, syllabus, or other materials?
 Have a suggestion for how to improve this course?
 [Submit an "issue"](https://github.com/ag-informatics/course/issues) to this repository!
 Alternatively, send a message on the "issues" slack channel.